-This tutorial will walk you through the steps of mapping a JPA/Hibernate One To Many bidirectional entity relationships example with with Spring Boot, Spring Data JPA, Lombok, MySQL and Docker
+This tutorial will walk you through the steps of mapping a JPA and Hibernate One To Many bidirectional entity relationships example with with Spring Boot, Spring Data JPA, Lombok, MySQL and Docker

 What you'll need